yankay/scala-tour/scala-tour.md

 ### Lazy

 Lazy is lazy initial value.
-The fields with lazy key word can initial when it first access.
+A field with the lazy keyword is only initialized when it is first accessed.
 This example is to get the Scala Version Code from Github.
-It takes time because of network latency.
+It takes a little time because of network latency.
 It waste of time that if we get it with latency but we do not use it later.
 So we can get it with lazy.